Dandata0101/mbs-Stock-signal-project/Readme.md

 For our MBS Project assignment, we will run a stock predictor algorithm concentrated on a single trading target: **Atlassian**, a software publisher based in Australia.
 The algorithm will be hosted online, providing a platform for online access and interaction with the trading system.
 For testing purposes, we will provide steps to run individual custom Python packages for this project and how to run our Flask application locally.

+### Simulation Setup

+**Training Period** :weight_lifting: Jan 2013~ Dec 2019 :spiral_calendar:
+**Test Period** :test_tube: Jan 2020 ~ Feb 2024 :spiral_calendar:

+For our test period, we start with a **$50K balance**.
+We buy/sell :100:% of the balance based on the Sell/Buy Signal of our :star2:[**Data ml_buysell.py function* :dollar:](https://github.com/Dandata0101/mbs-Stock-singal-project/blob/main/01-data/profitCalc_export.xlsx).
+A ledger is created in our [**Profit_calc.py** :robot:](https://github.com/Dandata0101/mbs-Stock-singal-project/blob/main/scripts/ml_buysellfx.py) to track stock shares held and balance.
+If we retrain any shares at the end of the test period, we calculate the balance as the value of the shares held.

+Details for custom python Package shown in the [:snake: Python Packages](https://github.com/Dandata0101/mbs-Stock-singal-project#Python-Packages)

 ## Application Structure
 <img src="https://github.com/Dandata0101/mbs-Stock-singal-project/blob/main/04-readme-images/Appstructure.png" alt="Application" style="width:600px;height: 400px;">